arcamens/arcamens/site_app/static/site_app/help/index.md

 If you add/remove a tag to a card then everyone who is related to the card will get notified.
 The card board members and card workers.

+You can look up the card tags by typing some pattern that shows on the tag name/description then hit enter.
+It is useful when your organization has many tags.

 ### Card Task Search

 ### Card Search